Victims – Receiving Information

 What information is a victim entitled to receive from the Parole Board?

-- the offender's name
+- the offender's name;

-- the offence and the court that convicted the offender
+- the offence and the court that convicted the offender;

-- the sentence start date and length
+- the sentence start date and length; and,

-- the offender's eligibility and review dates for unescorted temporary absences, day and full parole, and statutory release
+- the offender's eligibility and review dates for unescorted temporary absences, day and full parole, and statutory release.

 Does a victim automatically receive information from the Parole Board?